devnizamuddin/devnizamuddin/README.md

 <h2 align="left">Summary</h2>

 - 4+ years of professional experience in Flutter.
-- Mentored developers and collaborated with cross-functional teams for quality products.
+- Passionate about Coding Architecture, Performance Optimization & New Technologies
-- Additional experience in Native Android and REST API development using Spring Boot.
+- Additional experience in native development using Android & REST API development using Spring Boot.

 ---